mikkokko/csldr/README.md

 ## Shader-based model renderer

-The shader-based model renderer requires OpenGL 2.0 for GLSL shaders.
-For GPU skinning to work, OpenGL 2.1 is required for non-square GLSL matrices and the GL_ARB_uniform_buffer_object extension is needed for UBOs.
+The shader-based model renderer requires OpenGL 2.1 and the GL_ARB_uniform_buffer_object extension.
 Currently the renderer doesn't have a lot going for it besides a few nice to have things:
-- Improved performance in some cases
+- Improved performance when rendering high poly models
 - Support for the fullbright texture flag
 - Chrome textures are no longer limited to 64x64
 - Support for more than 2048 vertices/normals per submodel